Food Museum Membership – Terms & Conditions

 As a VAQAS Quality Assured attraction, we hold customer service at the forefront of our visitor experience.

-For those with access needs, manned buggies provide transport around our large site, and the opportunity to interact with our Museum assistants.
+For those with access needs, manned buggies provide transport around our large site, and the opportunity to interact with our Visitor Services team.
 The facilities and services of our site are accessible through disabled doors and disabled parking with an easy access path leading onto the site.
 The majority of our buildings are on floor level.
 In Abbot’s Hall a disabled entrance and lift allows access to upper floor.
 We have a mixture of audio and visual interactives, making our exhibitions accessible for the visually or audibly impaired.

 We look forward to welcoming you.
 If you have any queries or require any assistance please phone 01449 612229 or email firstname.lastname@example.org

 - The nearest train station is Stowmarket, is 0.3 miles away which is approximately 5 minutes walk.
-Stowmarket Cab Co, a taxi service, is located just outside the station – Tel No. 01449 677777

-- There are regular bus services to the centre of Stowmarket from Ipswich, Bury St Edmunds and surrounding villages, information on times are available from the Mid Suffolk Information Centre on 01449 676800.
-The bus stops are approximately 2-3 minutes walking distance.
+- There are regular bus services to the centre of Stowmarket from Ipswich, Bury St Edmunds

 - The paths leading to the entrance to the Museum are paved and even making accessible for wheelchair users.